rouzitalab/gift/README.md

-# gift
+# Gift
-An android app written in Java
+An android app written in Java playing her favourite music with lyrics.